Divorce Alimony in Wisconsin

 Divorce Papers > Divorce Alimony > Divorce Alimony in Wisconsin

-In this state, the payments made by one spouse to other are referred to as "maintenance" and the term "alimony" is rarely used.
-The general public also calls these payments as "separate maintenance" or "family support."
+In this state, the payments made by one spouse to other are referred to as "maintenance", whereas the term "alimony" is rarely used.
+The general public also calls these payments as "separate maintenance" or "family support".
 In fact, family support is a blend of maintenance and child support.
+Divorce alimony in Wisconsin is given to the partner who has to establish himself/ herself, post divorce.
+Sometimes the person is totally dependent on his/ her partner during the marriage and it becomes difficult for them to start afresh.

-Factors considered by court in Divorce Wisconsin Alimony
+Factors considered by court when granting alimony in Wisconsin

 • Is it practical that the spouse requesting for alimony can become self reliant in the future and can thereby maintain the standard of living that was experienced during marital life?
 If yes, what is the duration of time essential to attain this objective?